gromacs/gromacs/docs/user-guide/system-preparation.rst

    distance restraints should be evaluated carefully.

-8. Select the appropriate simulation parameters for the equilibration simulation (defined in .mdp file).
+8. Select the appropriate simulation parameters for the equilibration simulation (defined in :ref:`mdp` file).
 You need to choose simulation parameters that are consistent with how force field was derived.
 You may need to simulate at NVT with position restraints on your solvent and/or solute to get the temperature almost right,